 Associations and Organizations for People with Disabilities

-Calypso accepts Easter Seals’ Access 2.
-The Access 2 Card provides persons with a disability a personalized card printed with their name and the card’s expiry date.
-When coming to Calypso, Access 2 card holders are asked to go directly to the Information Booth at the entrance to the park, present the card along with a piece of ID and their support person will receive a free ticket.
+Calypso accepts Easter Seals’ Access2.
+The Access2 Card provides persons with a disability a personalized card printed with their name and the card’s expiry date.
+When coming to Calypso, Access2 card holders are asked to go directly to the Information Booth at either entrance to the park, present the card along with a piece of ID and their support person will receive a free ticket.

 The person with a disability pays the regular admission price.
 The person with a disability and support person must attend all attractions together.
-Attractions for individual riders are not permitted due to the requirement for a support person.
+Attractions for individual riders for example, body slides are not permitted due to the requirement for a support person.

 Due to the volume of guests we serve and the infinite variety of assistive devices, we do not provide assistive devices on-site.
 It is therefore recommended guests bring with them, any assistive devices they would use in their normal course of activity.
 All assistive devices are allowed in the park.

 Please note, due to the nature of our attractions, assistive devices are not permitted on the slides if they pose a safety concern.

 All print documents and information provided to the public including menus, brochures, receipts, etc. can be provided electronically to clients wishing to use screen readers or other tools.
 Email your request to email@example.com before your visit or drop by our Info Booth at the front of the park.

 Public washrooms are accessible and have at least one private stall to accommodate wheelchairs and a service person if that is required.
 At the front of the park, just beside the entrance gate there are private washrooms suitable for guests who may need a service person to assist them.

 Calypso Waterpark is wheelchair accessible in all common areas.
 The resort-like nature of our park includes a great deal of grassy areas where guests picnic and a sandy beach area.
 All our main traffic areas are hard surface and can be easily traveled by a wheelchair right up to the entrance/exits of all attractions.